FormingWorlds/PROTEUS/README.md

 ## Access & installation instructions

 1. Install dependencies

-    * Make sure you have the FORTRAN version of netCDF installed:
-        * e.g. with Homebrew, $ brew install netcdf
-        * e.g. for MacPorts with GCC 8, $ sudo port install netcdf-fortran +gcc8
-    * Same for netCDF python:
-        * e.g. with Anaconda, $ conda install netcdf4 natsort
-        * e.g. for MacPorts with Python 3.7, $ sudo port install py37-netcdf py37-natsort
-        * make sure you use a Python 3 environment, possibly need to reinstall all typical packages, see e.g., here: http://bit.ly/2HowQaA
+    * Make sure you use a Python 3 environment, possibly need to reinstall all typical packages, see e.g., here: http://bit.ly/2HowQaA

-    * Relaunch terminal window, or source bash_profile, to reset environment
+    * Required packages:

+        * FORTRAN:

+            - netCDF

+                e.g. with Homebrew

+                    brew install netcdf

+                e.g. with MacPorts using GCC 8

+                    sudo port install netcdf-fortran +gcc8

+        * Python:

+            - netcdf4

+                e.g. with Anaconda

+                    conda install netcdf4 natsort

+                e.g. with MacPorts (and Python 3.7 in this case)

+                    sudo port install py37-netcdf py37-natsort

     * Make sure your local git installation has access to all repositories and the respecitve submodules

     *(Optional)* Update your local git installation's repository access